 SECTION 5.2.
-If an accommodation that does not impose undue financial hardship or administrative burdens can be made, then neither student nor employee shall be denied the right to participate in AFIA programs or to be employed by the Board.
+If an accommodation that does not impose undue financial hardship or administrative burdens can be made, then neither student nor employee shall be denied the right to participate in A Academy for Integrated Arts programs or to be employed by the Board.